new-day-international/development/README.md

     	git clone git@github.com:new-day-international/reddit.git

-    If you are rerunning `vagrant provision` laster, you need to make sure your checkout is up to date or it will fail with this error:
+    If you are rerunning `vagrant provision` later, you need to make sure your `reddit` checkout is up to date or it will fail with this error:

         STDERR: Host key verification failed.
         fatal: The remote end hung up unexpectedly